aerleon/aerleon/docs/reference/generator_patterns.md

 ### noverbose option is supported correctly

 `noverberse` must be supported if it makes sense for the platform.
-Noverbose removes all comments from the ACE terms, policies, etc. For example see the logic implemented in [juniper.py](https://github.com/google/capirca/blob/b3e605a54f12efa1e6b0b1cfd179ee6078313c9d/capirca/lib/juniper.py#L219).
+Noverbose removes all comments from the ACE terms, policies, etc.
 ### Sample.pol file is present

 A sample pol file should exist for that generator.
-Some examples are [here](https://github.com/google/capirca/tree/master/policies/pol).
+Some examples are [here](https://github.com/aerleon/aerleon/tree/master/policies/pol).
 The sample.pol file for the new generator should have examples for all the filter option types used, with all supported IP types, along with any custom fields for that generator.

 ### Perform truncating of names for term name or comment based on max length

 This is to ensure that truncation of terms and comments that exceed a max_width, is supported by the generator.
 Not all platforms have length limitations, if the generator’s platform has none, then this requirement can be skipped.
 This applies only when the term name and comments are being incorporated into the policy.
 If they are actual # comments (which are not applied to the policy), then this requirement does not apply.
-This could be done using the existing [WrapWords()](https://github.com/google/capirca/blob/b3e605a54f12efa1e6b0b1cfd179ee6078313c9d/capirca/lib/aclgenerator.py#L549) or it may be done by a truncate function within the generator using a custom function such as in [juniper.py](https://github.com/google/capirca/blob/b3e605a54f12efa1e6b0b1cfd179ee6078313c9d/capirca/lib/juniper.py#L715).
-This wrapping should also be present for the term name, and should be using Capirca’s [FixTermLength()](https://github.com/google/capirca/blob/b3e605a54f12efa1e6b0b1cfd179ee6078313c9d/capirca/lib/aclgenerator.py#L463).
+This could be done using the existing WrapWords() or it may be done by a truncate function within the generator using a custom function such as in juniper.py.
+This wrapping should also be present for the term name, and should be using Aerleon's FixTermLength().

 ### Logging is supported correctly for different types of logging

-There are different values of logging already created in [policy.py](https://github.com/google/capirca/blob/b3e605a54f12efa1e6b0b1cfd179ee6078313c9d/capirca/lib/policy.py#L49).
+There are different values of logging already created in policy.py.

 Not all are supported by every platform.